 - Topically.
 Creams and ointments can help heal many skin conditions.

-Side effects of oral corticosteroids
+Side effects of corticosteroids taken by mouth

-Because oral corticosteroids affect your entire body instead of just a particular area, this route of administration is the most likely to cause significant side effects.
+Corticosteroids that you take by mouth affect your entire body.
+For this reason, they are the most likely type of corticosteroid to cause side effects.
 Side effects depend on the dose of medication you receive and may include:

-- High blood pressure
+- High blood pressure.

-- Weight gain, with fat deposits in your abdomen, face and the back of your neck
+- Weight gain in the belly, face and back of the neck.

-- High blood sugar, which can trigger or worsen diabetes
+- High blood sugar, which can trigger or worsen diabetes.

-- Increased risk of infections, especially with common bacterial, viral and fungal microorganisms
+- Increased risk of infections, especially with common bacterial, viral and fungal microorganisms.

-- Thin skin, bruising and slower wound healing
+- Thin skin, bruising and slower wound healing.

 Side effects of inhaled corticosteroids

-When using inhaled corticosteroids, some of the drug may deposit in your mouth and throat instead of making it to your lungs.
+When using a corticosteroid that you breathe in, some of the drug may deposit in your mouth and throat instead of making it to your lungs.
 This can cause:

 Side effects of topical corticosteroids